Uganda March 27-April 5, 2023

 The western escarpment of the Great Rift Valley towers up to 2,000 metres (6,600 ft) above the western shore of the lake.
 The southern and eastern shores are flat lava plains.
 The Ruwenzori Mountains are 20 kilometres (12 mi) north of the lake.

 Volcanism.
 The region shows much evidence of volcanic activity over the last 5000 years.
-The Katwe-Kikorongo and Bunyaruguru Volcanic Fields, with extensive cones and craters, lie either side of the Kazinga Channel on the northwest shore of the lake.
+The Katwe-Kikorongo and Bunyaruguru Volcanic Fields, with extensive cones and craters, lie on either side of the Kazinga Channel on the northwest shore of the lake.
 It is thought that Lakes George and Edward used to be joined as one larger lake, but lava from these fields flowed in and divided it, leaving only the Kazinga Channel as the remnant of the past union.
 To the south lies the May-ya-Moto thermally active volcano 30 kilometres (19 mi) away, and the Nyamuragira volcano in the western Virunga Mountains lies 80 kilometres (50 mi) south, but its lava flows have reached the lake in the past.

-Katwe-Kikorongo field features dozens of large craters and cones covering an area of 30 kilometres by 15 kilometres between lakes Edward and George, and includes seven crater lakes.
+Katwe-Kikorongo field features dozens of large craters and cones covering an area of 30 kilometres by 15 kilometres between lakes Edward and George and includes seven crater lakes.
 The largest of these, the 2.5 km long Lake Katwe, occupies a crater 4 km across and is separated from Lake Edward by just 300 metres of land.
 The crater is about 100 m deep, and Lake Katwe’s surface is about 40 m lower than Lake Edward’s.

 The similarly sized Bunyaruguru field on the other side of the Kazinga Channel contains about 30 crater lakes, some of which are larger than Katwe.

 Lake Edward lies completely within the Virunga National Park (Congo) and the Queen Elizabeth National Park (Uganda) and does not have extensive human habitation on its shores, except at Ishango (DRC) in the north.
-About two-thirds of its waters are in the DRC and one third in Uganda.
+About two-thirds of its waters are in the DRC and one-third in Uganda.

 The nearest cities are Kasese in Uganda to the northeast and Butembo in the DRC to the northwest, which are respectively about 50 km and 150 km distant by road.

 In the 1970s, Lake Edward held a population of around 29,000 hippos, but poaching caused a 95% decline with only a few hundred by the end of 2006.
 2019 – 1,500 individuals.
-The hippopotamus is poached for meat and the ivory found in its teeth.
+The hippopotamus is poached for meat and the ivory is found in its teeth.

 After leaving Queen Elizabeth NP, climb up into the high hills.
 There are great views for hundreds of kilometres.
 Pass several villages, crater lakes and many tea plantations.
-One field was being harvested with hand held “mowers”.
+One field was being harvested with hand-held “mowers”.

-At the town of Ishaka, I had a decision to make.
-Bwindi Impenetrable NP was 219 km and 4 1/2 hours drive to the southwest and then a return on the same road.
+In the town of Ishaka, I had a decision to make.
+Bwindi Impenetrable NP was 219 km and a 4 1/2 hours drive to the southwest and then a return on the same road.
 As I had no desire to pay $700 to see the gorillas and it meant another day of car hire, I decided to forego a WHS.

 I turned east towards Mbara on a lousy road full of potholes but few speed bumps.